Fortress of Louisbourg National Historic Site

-Bus service to and from the Fortress of Louisbourg operates through the Parks Canada Visitor Centre.
-Buses leave from the Parks Canada Visitor Centre parking lot.
-This service is available during the peak season, and up to the last Thursday in September.
-After hours and from late September to the last Thursday of June, access to the site is by personal vehicle via Gate 2.
+Bus service to and from the Fortress of Louisbourg operates from the Parks Canada visitor centre.
+This service runs during the peak season, and up to the last Thursday in September.
+All other times, access to the site is by personal vehicle via Entrance 2.

 Costumes, Furnishings and Gardens

-Two-thirds of our Interpretive staff dress in period-style clothing which are faithful reproductions of colonial garb.
-Our Curator of Textiles researches patterns, fabrics and extant descriptions as well as preserved originals to create the clothing that brings the class, gender and occupations of the 18th century into tangible reality.
+Two-thirds of our interpretive staff dress in period-style clothing which are faithful reproductions of colonial garb.
+Our curator of textiles researches patterns, fabrics and existing descriptions as well as preserved originals to create the clothing that brings the class, gender and occupations of the 18th century into tangible reality.
 Our staff are proud to discuss the authentic details and individual variations of the costumes they wear.

 Our buildings are furnished with a wide variety of furniture and daily-life objects.
-Some are precious originals.
-Others are antiques from the 18th century.
-The majority are reproductions.
+Some are precious originals or antiques from the 18th century; the majority are reproductions.
 All of the furnishings are in place to help visitors connect with the past.

 The ornamental and potager (kitchen) gardens that you see throughout the Fortress of Louisbourg are replicas of original gardens.
 The style and types of herbs and vegetables planted reflect gardens of the 18th century.
 Much of the produce is used in our restaurants and in our cooking programs within the animated houses.
 If you have a keen interest in gardening, our gardens and animals interpreters are available to speak with you about traditional techniques and points of interest.
 They might even put you to work!

-Regular guided tours are offered during the peak season.
-As well, private guide services can be arranged, for a fee, by phoning in advance.
-If interested, please call (902) 733-3552.
+Private guide services can be arranged by phoning in advance.
+If interested, please call 902-733-3552.

 Historical Research / Genealogy

-Thousands of archival documents pertaining to 18th century Louisbourg still exist in French, British and North America archives.
+Thousands of archival documents pertaining to 18th century Louisbourg still exist in French, British and North American archives.
 Parks Canada historians have studied these records to guide the rebuilding of the fortifications and homes of Louisbourg.
-They continue to use them to understand how the community functioned politically, economically and socially, and to understand the events that occurred from Louisbourg's founding to its final fall and abandonment.
+Continued use of these documents helps to better understand the political, economic and social functions of the community along with the events which occurred there from its founding to its final fall and abandonment.

 Parish records and court documents from Louisbourg have been digitized and placed in a searchable database.
-A computer kiosk is available at the Lartigue House and at the Parks Canada Visitor Centre so that you can search for any relatives who may have lived here in the 18th century.
+A computer kiosk is available at the Lartigue House so that you can search for any relatives who may have lived here in the 18th century.

 Information Desk / Lost and Found

-During our regular visitor season, the Information Desk is located in the de la Plagne House.
+During our regular visitor season, the Information Desk is located in De la Plagne House.
 Here you can find out what the latest changes are in daily programming, what activities are special for the day and which buildings have animation.
-This is also our Lost and Found Centre, so if you've lost an item or a person, check in here and the attendant will help you.
+This is also our Lost and Found Centre, so if you're missing a person or have lost an item, check in here and the attendant will help you.
 In the off-season, please phone 902-733-3552.

 In Case of Emergency

 Our staff is here to help you in any way they can.
-If you need assistance, you can be sure of finding a staff person in the following areas:
+If you need assistance during the peak season, you can be sure of finding a staff person in the following areas: